 The Length field is defined in 9.4.3 (Subelements).

-The Antenna Information field is formatted as shown in Figure 9-256c (Antenna Information field format), where the Number of Selected Antenna subfield indicates indicates the total number of the antennas selected for transmission minus one.
+The Antenna Information field is formatted as shown in Figure 9-256c (Antenna Information field format), where the Number of Selected Antenna subfield indicates the total number of the antennas selected for transmission minus one.
 The total number of the antennas selected for transmission is denoted as NTx_sel, as shown in Figure 9-256c and Figure 9-256d. (#3850, #3851, #3852).